Special Education Volunteering in Jamaica - St Mary

 The Blue Hole is located in St Ann, Jamaica, and is a perfect 2.5 hour excursion for outdoor adventure enthusiasts looking to spend an afternoon cliff jumping and swimming in a natural series of waterfalls and swimming holes.

-This excursion cost US$46 (approximately CA$62) per person and is available on the first and second Tuesday of each month.
+This excursion cost US$51 (approximately CA$72) per person and operates every Wednesday.
 This fee includes your entrance fee, transportation, a locker, and a personal guide for your 2.5 hour visit.

 The Green Grotto Caves & Luminous Lagoon experience is a 4.5 hour tour where you will visit the historical caves of Green Grotto, once home to the first inhabitants of the island.
 You’ll participate in a guided tour of these caves with a swim in the glowing water of Luminous Lagoon, one of only a few like it in the world.
 This natural wonder offers a once in a lifetime experience.

-This excursion costs US$108 (approximately CA$146) per person which includes your entrance fee, transportation, boat tour and a personal guide for your visit.
+This excursion costs US$108 (approximately CA$153) per person which includes your entrance fee, transportation, boat tour and a personal guide for your visit.

 Learn the latest Jamaican dance moves with a local reggae professional during a reggae dance class with your fellow volunteers!

-This activity costs US$20 (approximately CA$27) per person and the dance class will take 1.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and the dance class will take 1.5 hours to complete.

 Learn to prepare Jamaican dishes from a local expert alongside your fellow volunteers; you’ll be sure to impress everyone back home!

-This activity costs US$20 (approximately CA$27) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.

 Please contact us or your IVHQ Program Manager to sign up or to get more information about any of these activities and tours.